Common Indoor Plants and Their Care Needs

 Indoor plant care works by comparing the plant’s biological needs with the room conditions around it.
 The main variables are light intensity, watering interval, pot drainage, soil texture, humidity, temperature, and growth stage.

 AI plant identification starts with image analysis.
 The scanner looks at visible traits such as leaf shape, vein pattern, stem attachment, color, growth habit, and plant symmetry, then compares those signals with reference images.
 The result is a shortlist, not a diagnosis.
 You confirm it by checking the real plant: leaf thickness, whether stems trail or stand upright, and how new leaves emerge.
 After identification, care becomes a controlled adjustment process.
 Change one variable at a time, such as moving the pot closer to indirect light or waiting longer before watering.
-For privacy, photos are deleted after analysis.
+For privacy, houseplant photos are deleted after the identification is complete.

 How to Use an Indoor Plant Identifier for Care